reactphp/promise/README.md

 ```

 Although a Deferred has the full Promise + Resolver API, this should be used for
 convenience only by the creator of the deferred.
-Only the promise and resolver
+Only the Promise and Resolver
 should be given to consumers and producers.

 ``` php